LOADING ...

 (Robert Burns)

-Old Loda*, still the arm of Fingal,
+Old Loda*, rueing the arm of Fingal,

-'This your challenge, to Scotland get o'er,
+'This Whistle's your challenge, to get o'er,

 Old have sung, and old chronicles tell,

-What champions ventured, champions fell;
+What champions ventured, what fell;

-The son of Loda was conqueror still,
+The son of great was conqueror still,

-And blew on the their requiem shrill.
+And blew on the Whistle their shrill.

 Robert, the lord of the Cairn and the Scaur,